dart-lang/site-www/src/_guides/language/extension-methods.md

 ```

 {{site.alert.note}}
-  Without a name, you can invoke an extension's
+  You can invoke an unnamed extension's static members
-  static members only within the extension declaration.
+  only within the extension declaration.
 {{site.alert.end}}

 ## Implementing generic extensions